seven-dillenia/DAI-Codex/assets/codex/history/the_maker.md

 For winter, summer
 For darkness, Light.
 By My Will alone is Balance sundered
-And the world given new life.And no longer was it formless, ever-changing, But held fast, immutable,
+And the world given new life.

+And no longer was it formless, ever-changing,
+But held fast, immutable,
 With Words for heaven and for earth, sea and sky.
 At last did the Maker
 From the living world
 Make men.
-Immutable, as the substance of the earth, With souls made of dream and idea, hope and fear, Endless possibilities.Then the Maker said:
+Immutable, as the substance of the earth, With souls made of dream and idea, hope and fear, Endless possibilities.

+Then the Maker said:
 To you, my second-born, I grant this gift:
 In your heart shall burn
 An unquenchable flame